-To further illustrate the dynamic co-play between systems, think about things in terms of a single digital asset, our Creative Workflow Workbook.
-This digital asset “lives” in the Collective, but can easily be shared anywhere outside this environment using a simple embed code or share link from the Collective.
+To further illustrate the dynamic co-play between systems, think about things in terms of a single digital asset.
+Each digital asset “lives” in the Collective, but can easily be shared anywhere outside this environment using a simple embed code or share link from the Collective.

-Then, wherever we share it, be it via a HubSpot email campaign, landing page, paid social ad, or even by our sales team, we track every interaction across the entire lifecycle of the workbook.
-We record when, and with what other assets, our SalesForce contacts interact with our HubSpot experiences.
+Then, wherever we share it, be it via a HubSpot email campaign, landing page, paid social ad, or even by our sales team, we track every interaction across the entire lifecycle of the asset.
+We record when, and with what other assets, our Salesforce contacts interact with our HubSpot experiences.
 Pretty great teamwork between the three, right?

 Game time!
 Gather buyer information, advance marketing, repeat.